-The Northwestern Plains incorporates a wide variety of agricultural occupations contributing to the economy.
+The Middle Rockies incorporates a wide variety of agricultural occupations contributing to the economy.
 Crops produced in the region include dryland grains, hay, and other grain and oil crops such as barley, safflower, and canola where irrigation water is available.
-The Northwestern Plains is North America's largest grassland ecoregion and still contains large unplowed areas of grasslands.
-Tillage of previously untilled land for agricultural crops remains a threat to remaining native grasslands for complex reasons relating to various government programs and incentives, including crop subsidies and the Conservation Reserve Program (CRP), as well as present and future demand for biofuels.
+Biofuels are also becoming an abundant agricultural crop.
 Agricultural effects include habitat alteration (conversion to farmland for crops and grazing), exotic pest introductions and pollution from pesticides and fertilizers.
 Soil erosion also has a direct effect on habitat quality, making an area barren and unsuitable for plants that were native to that habitat.
-Potential effects of agriculture on surface and groundwater flows include changes in the groundwater table from extraction of water for irrigation and increase in nonpoint inputs of pollutants that impact riparian and stream channel habitat or altered flows.
+Excess nutrients that enter lakes and rivers as runoff can impact aquatic ecosystems.
 Declines in water quality, habitat, and biological assemblages have been noted as the extent of agricultural land increases within catchment areas (Allen 2004).
 Negative impacts to aquatic life have been documented when approximately 30 to 60 percent of the land area is in agricultural use (Sheeder and Evans 2004).